 The Monterey Institute of International Studies, a graduate school of Middlebury College, provides international professional education in areas of critical importance to a rapidly changing global community, including international policy and management, translation and interpretation, language teaching, sustainable development, and non-proliferation.
 We prepare students from all over the world to make a meaningful impact in their chosen fields through degree programs characterized by immersive and collaborative learning, and opportunities to acquire and apply practical professional skills.
 Our students are emerging leaders capable of bridging cultural, organizational, and language divides to produce sustainable, equitable solutions to a variety of global challenges.

 The Monterey Institute of International Studies was founded in 1955 as the Monterey Institute of Foreign Studies by foreign language instructor Gaspard Weiss, in collaboration with his wife Louise Weiss and co-founders Frank Elton and Sybil Fearnley.
 Key early supporters of the Institute included Remsen Bird, the Countess of Kinnoull, Dwight Morrow Jr., and Noel Sullivan.
 Weiss and his colleagues envisioned a graduate school that would promote international understanding through the study of language and culture.
-While the institute’s name has evolved, its core identity as an innovator and leader in international professional education has remained constant.
+While the Institute’s name and programs have evolved, its core identity as an innovator and leader in international professional education has remained constant.

 Over the decades the Institute has grown, adding new programs, faculty, and students to expand its global reach and educational mission.
 In 1961, the school acquired its first building in downtown Monterey, the launching point for a campus that today includes 19 buildings housing two graduate schools, multiple research centers, and numerous special programs.
 The Institute’s first building at 425 Van Buren Street, originally built in 1911 to house the Monterey Public Library, is today home to the President’s Office.

 In 2010, the Institute became a graduate school of Middlebury College.
 Middlebury is known worldwide for its leadership in undergraduate language instruction and international studies, and features both summer language immersion programs and Schools Abroad in 16 countries and 37 cities around the globe.
 Middlebury is also home to the oldest environmental studies program in the nation.